Supplementing Recurrent Neural Networks with Annealing to Solve Combinatorial Optimization Problems: Optimization Problems

 aims to equalize the accumulated contribution of the nurses assigned to a working day and the actual amount of workforce required on that day.
 A penalty is incurred when there are not enough nurses assigned to a day, or conversely, when there is a surplus of nurses.

 Lastly, we have the soft nurse constraint which promotes equal distribution of all nurses across the working days.
-The latter is as follows:
+This constraint is given as follows:

 The soft constraint term $H_3(\boldsymbol{X})$ has been formulated using $F(n)$ that gives us the number of days a nurse $n$ wishes to work.
-If equal distribution of nurses is to be achieved, then setting at least $F(n) = \lfloor D/N \rfloor$ for all nurses is required as this ensures a fair workload when $D$ is a multiple of $N$.
+If equal distribution of nurses is a desirable outcome, then setting at least $F(n) = \lfloor D/N \rfloor$ for all nurses is required as this ensures a fair workload when $D$ is a multiple of $N$.